monumehrotra/-1_SQL_prpject/README.md

 Q1_ (what was the first product purchase by each customer?)

+Q2_ (what is the most purchased item on the menu and how many times was it purchased by all customers?)

+Q3_ (what is the total amount each customer spend on zomato?)

+Q4_ (what was the first product purchase by each customer?)

 Q2_ (which item was the most popular for each customer?)

 Q3_ (which item purchased first by the customer after they became a member?)